Inventory Write-Down Definition

 Effect of Inventory Write-Down on Financial Statements

 Inventory write-down is an expense in nature which will reduce the net income in the particular financial year.
-During any fiscal year, any damaged goods in production or damage during delivering from one place to another, goods stolen or used as trials and sample can also affect write-down inventory.
+During the fiscal year, any damaged goods in production or damage during delivery from one place to another, goods stolen or used as trials and samples can also affect write-down inventory.

 The effect of the inventory write-down can be summarized as per below,

-- If any business uses cash accounting, then the management write-down the value of the inventory whenever problems occur, but in case of accrual accounting, the management may choose to make inventory reserve account to cover future losses because of inventory valuation changes.
+- If any business uses cash accountingCash AccountingCash Accounting is an accounting methodology that registers revenues when they are received & expenditures when they are paid in the given period, thereby aiming at cash inflows & outflows. , then the management write-down the value of the Inventory whenever problems occur, but in case of accrual accounting, the management may choose to make inventory reserve account to cover future losses because of inventory valuation changes.